Explore more blogs

 Step 4.
 Show your gratitude 🙏

-Donor stewardship involves lots of gratitude every step of the way.
-When creating your donation receipt, be sure to emphasize the impact of a donor’s gift with specificity.
-Instead of only including the factual details of a contribution, create a custom thank you message that mentions specifics around the impact of a donation.
+When creating your donation receipt, emphasize the impact of a donor’s gift with specificity.
+Instead of only including the factual details of a contribution, create a custom thank you message that describes the difference their donation will make.

 Donation thank you letter template